Learning analytics: student characteristics as predictors of study success

 Knowledge about the influence of student characteristics on study success enables targeted support

 Knowledge about the effects that certain characteristics or collections of characteristics (so-called profiles) of students have on study success is of great importance to educational institutions.
 The aforementioned characteristics in relation to study success are generally well known in higher education.
 However, if we go a little deeper and relate more detailed information about students to study success, surprising insights often emerge.
-Insights that are not based on gut and gut feeling, but on hard data.
+Insights that are not based on gut feeling, but on hard data.
 With this knowledge, an institution can tailor guidance and support for students as much as possible, such as with specific support packages and individual interventions.
 Recruitment, information and guidance can be adapted based on characteristics of the student population, so that new students have a realistic picture of programs and the workload involved.

 The promise of learning analytics is great